The Bridge

 The BBFlash lets you specify advanced options.

-In addition to these option special cobo buttons maybe needed for one off situations.
+In addition to these options, special combo buttons may be needed for one off situations.
 Below are a list of these options.
 More options may be added later.

 Two button rotation mode: